-Note to paragraph (b)(4).
+NOTE TO PARAGRAPH (b)(4).
 An issuer will not be able to establish that it has exercised reasonable care unless it has made, in light of the circumstances, factual inquiry into whether any disqualifications exist.
-The
+The nature and scope of the factual inquiry will vary based on the facts and circumstances concerning, among other things, the issuer and the other offering participants.

-- (c) Affiliated issuers.
-For purposes of paragraph (a) of this section, events relating to any affiliated issuer that occurred before the affiliation arose will be not considered disqualifying if the affiliated entity is not: - (1) In control of the issuer; or - (2) Under common control with the issuer by a third party that was in control of the affiliated entity at the time of such events. - (d) Disclosure of prior "bad actor" events.
-The issuer must include in the offering circular a description of any matters that would have triggered disqualification under paragraphs (a)(3) and (5) of this section but occurred before June 19, 2015.
+(c) Affiliated issuers.
+For purposes of paragraph (a) of this section, events relating to any affiliated issuer that occurred before the affiliation arose will be not considered disqualifying if the affiliated entity is not:

+(1) In control of the issuer; or

+(2) Under common control with the issuer by a third party that was in control of the affiliated entity at the time of such events.

+(d) Disclosure of prior "bad actor" events.
+The issuer must include in the offering circular a description of any matters that would have triggered disqualification under paragraphs (a)(3) and (5) of this section but occurred before [INSERT DAY 60 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].
 The failure to provide such information shall not prevent an issuer from relying on Regulation A if the issuer establishes that it did not know and, in the exercise of reasonable care, could not have known of the existence of the undisclosed matter or matters.